kraftaa/kraftaa.github.io/_posts/2024-12-20-from-postgres-to-athena-rust.md

     props: WriterPropertiesPtr,
     total_num_rows: i64,...
 ```
-but after another crate update it became a private field so we lost access to it.
+but after another crate update it became a private field, and we lost access to it.
 TODO was to figure it out but at the end we just hardcoded a meaningless number.

 Module prelude
 ```rust